 There are different reactions to the forecasted upcoming snow.
 Most school children (and teachers) are doing a happy dance, anticipating some time off.
 Many people are groaning, though, and preparing for what could at best be a nuisance and more likely be a fairly substantial storm.

-The quick moving snow showers that the region saw last week shows how pretty this late-season, wet snow can be as it clings to the trees.
+The quick-moving snow showers that the region saw last week show how pretty this late-season, wet snow can be as it clings to the trees.
 However, the same denseness that creates such beautiful, natural white sculptures is also what necessitates additional caution when dealing with its removal.

 Just like before you start any other exercise, make sure to take the time to stretch and warm up your muscles a bit.
 Don’t jump into it cold (pun intended).

 It can be tempting to want to wait until the snow has stopped falling, attack it all at once, and try to clear it as quickly as possible.
 This is not the best approach for your body.
 It is better to take care of the snow early and often.
 For your health, it is better to clear lighter, smaller amounts of snow throughout the time it is falling (assuming it is safe to be outside), rather than trying to later clear what could be around a foot of heavy, wet snow.
 Take your time, allow for rest, and be careful to not do too much, too quickly.